 Note: you must still volunteer at the Portsea Swim Classic OR the Pier to Perignon.

 No. You will have fulfilled the minimum requirement of helping at a swim event.
-However, you must still meet the minimum 16 hours of volunteering required, which must be made up of a minimum of 10 hours patrolling and then 6 hours of additional volunteering (either further patrol or Nippers help).
-Additional volunteering at another event does not contribute to this minimum 16 hour volunteer requirement.
+However, you must still meet the minimum 22 hours of volunteering required, which must be made up of a minimum of 16 hours patrolling and then 6 hours of additional volunteering (either further patrol, general volunteering or Nippers help).
+Additional volunteering at another event does not contribute to this minimum 22 hour volunteer requirement.